Project-Opensource/AES-GCM-SIV/README.md

 # Details
 ## Dependencies

-In order to facilitate integration with OpenSSL, we are inspired by the AES-GCM code by defining the same functions and reusing the structure used.
+In order to ease the integration with OpenSSL, we have used the same structures and functions implemented in AES-GCM code.

 ```c++
 typedef struct gcm128_context {